Worker screening requirements (NDIS registered providers)

 - checking that there are no circumstances that would prevent the person from working with people with disability, such as being subject to an interim bar or that their application has been closed or withdrawn

-- checking that the person was not excluded or their clearance revoked on the most recent occasion that they were assessed by an NDIS worker screening unit
+- checking that the person was not excluded or their check revoked on the most recent occasion that they were assessed

-- arranging for the person to be supervised by someone who has a clearance
+- arranging for the person to be supervised by someone who has a check

-- sighting a notice from an NDIS worker screening unit confirming that an application has been made and keeping a record of the application number.
+- sighting a notice from the relevant check agency confirming that an application has been made and keeping a record of the application number.

 - the name, date of birth and address of the worker

 - the risk assessed role in which the worker engages